ibm-cloud-docs/virtual-servers/vsi_index.md

 |[Dedicated virtual server](/docs/virtual-servers?topic=virtual-servers-dedicated-virtual-servers)      | IBM-managed, single-tenancy virtual server deployments            |
 {: caption="Deployment options" caption-side="top"}

 {{site.data.keyword.BluVirtServers}} are powered by Citrix Hypervisor.
 As with most hypervisors, guest additions help maintain a properly working computing environment. {{site.data.keyword.cloud}} uses the information from guest additions to make informed decisions about routine server maintenance.
 Without the required guest additions, your virtual servers might miss critical maintenance updates.
 So, don't disable or remove any default guest additions.
-If you are brining your own image to, you need to install the associated guest images.
+If you are bringing your own image to {{site.data.keyword.cloud_notm}}, you need to install the associated guest images.
 For more information about installing guest additions, see [Preparing and importing images](/docs/image-templates?topic=image-templates-preparing-and-importing-images).
 {: important}

 ## Provisioning a virtual server